zipvilization/Zipvilization/status/index.md

 # SolumTools

-**STATUS: CLOSED ALPHA / FUNCTIONAL BACKEND**
+**STATUS: DATA FOUNDATION DEFINED / CLOSED ALPHA / FUNCTIONAL BACKEND / EXPERIENCE EVOLVING**

 SolumTools is not merely a concept.

 A functional backend exists.

-Development has progressed through backend versions and architecture work while the definitive public frontend remains an open area of development.
+Its role within the V2 dApp model is now more clearly defined.

-Its role is now clearly defined.
+SolumTools is the **data foundation of the dApp**.

-SolumTools reads relevant:
+It reads relevant technical reality from sources such as:

 - blockchain state,
 - contract state,